The Swedish Job: Daring Thieves Steal Royal Jewels, Escape On Motorboat

 Police tried to locate the culprits, including with a search by helicopter, to no avail.

 Now divers are hunting for clues in the lake, The Associated Press reports.
-(Are authorities perhaps concerned that the getaway boat was a red herring and the real extraction was carried out underwater, a la the remake of The Italian Job?
+(Are authorities perhaps concerned that the getaway boat was a red herring and the real extraction was carried out underwater, à la the remake of The Italian Job?
 Alas, the wire service doesn't specify.)

 The search is complicated — Lake Malar is crowded with islands and ringed by towns and cities.
 By boat, thieves could have reached anywhere from Stockholm in the east to Arboga in the west, some 80 miles apart, a police spokesman told local media.